 We reminisce on our favourite Newcastle eateries of the past

-A few weeks ago, our Newcastle and Central Coast editor Alicia brought an interesting predicament to the office.
+Not long ago, I brought an interesting predicament to the office.

 Did any of us remember the American-style, 1950s-inspired diner on the Pacific Highway at Charlestown?

-She reminisced about going there for family dinners as a kid in the early 2000s, but couldn’t for the life of her remember its name (a helpful reader told us it was called Burgers and Bobby Sox, so that mystery has thankfully been solved).
+I reminisced about going there for family dinners as a kid in the early 2000s, but couldn’t for the life of me remember its name (a helpful reader told us it was called Burgers and Bobby Sox, so that mystery has thankfully been solved).

 It got us thinking about all the Newcastle and Lake Macquarie businesses that have come and gone over the years – the ones we’ve celebrated birthdays and anniversaries and graduations at, that have formed our core memories, that we look back on with nostalgia.